Important events in PHARMAC's history

 The establishment of PHARMAC coincided with the era of the so-called “blockbuster drug” – medicines that counted their sales in the billions of pills and dollars.
 The introduction of these products, like new treatments for heartburn, raised cholesterol or depression, created significant challenges for medicines funding bodies worldwide and PHARMAC was no exception.

 From PHARMAC’s creation, there was potential for price reductions through the introduction of price competition between pharmaceutical companies.
 Reference pricing, a policy where subsidy levels for drugs with similar effects are set at the same level, was a significant strategy in achieving lower prices.
 Next came innovations such as contractual arrangements, multiproduct agreements and tendering.

-For more information on these strategies, see the Purchasing medicines information sheet [PDF, 168 KB]
+For more information on these strategies, see Medicines and medical devices contract negotiation

 Tendering for off-patent medicines (“generics”) was a logical extension of strategies to promote competition.
 Tendering is now used extensively, involves nearly half of all subsidised medicines (by volume) yet represents around 20 percent of total drug cost.
 The annual tender generates around $40 -$50 million in savings each year.

 All of these mechanisms help reduce the amount we pay for medicines, generating savings that are able to be used to subsidise more products – increasing New Zealanders’ access to medicines.

 As well as subsidising medicines, PHARMAC has a strong interest in ensuring they are used well.
 This involves ensuring medicines aren't underused, overused or misused.

 In 1998 PHARMAC ran its first national campaign, aimed at addressing the inappropriate prescribing of antibiotics for winter colds and flu.
 Wise Use of Antibiotics has been an effective way of raising awareness about appropriate use of antibiotics.